freitasfelipee/freitasfelipee/README.md

 - Huge nerd who loves sports.

 ## How I work
 My motivation is to transform needs into successful solutions.
-I have large experience in participating not only in systems development, but also in all other phases of the projects life cycle.
+I have large experience in participating not only in systems development, but also in all other projects life cycle phases.
 If you are looking for a professional who knows how to architect a system, integrate it with others or develop a solution on demand, you can count on me!

 If I'm too much in my head, feel free to nudge me to share what's in my brain. ✅